lildannita/QtAda/README.md

 The console interface is ideal for integrating QtAda's automated test runs into your project's automated tests:
 - Preferred for embedding in continuous testing environments.
-- Supports various command-line arguments which can be explored using `QtAda --help`.
+- Supports various command-line arguments which can be explored using `qtada --help`.

 ### GUI Usage